opencog/docker/indigo/eva-opencog/README.md

 ## Building

-Run the `build.sh` file in this directory.
-You need to have built the ros-indigo-blender image (in the `../blender` directory) first.
+Run the `./build.sh` file in this directory.
+You need to have built the `ros-incog-blender` image (in the `../ros-incog-blender` directory) first.

 ## Testing
-To verify that blender works, run the `run.sh` shell script.
+To verify that blender works, run the `./run.sh` shell script.
 This will start blender and the half-dozen ROS nodes that control it.
-You should see a living, breating Eva; however, she is lobotimized: there's no brain, she cannot actually see you, and will not react.
+You should see a living, breating Eva; however, you proably won't due to some bug that is being worked right now.
+Open a github issue or complain on the mailing list!